Tucson man sentenced to 'natural life' in double-murder

 Naifeh’s attorney, Katherine Voll, told the court he made those statements because of his immaturity, saying his life is worth something and he is worthy of redemption.

-In the end, Liwski called the shootings, "cold and calculated," and sentenced Naifeh to a natural life term.
+In the end, Liwski called the shootings, “cold and calculated,” and sentenced Naifeh to two natural life terms.

 Garcia and Smith, who were reportedly in an on/off relationship, were found dead on March 23, 2022, on South 12th Avenue, near Los Reales Road after Tucson police responded to a shooting in the area, an interim complaint filed in the Pima County Justice Court said.